rbaluja/PFAS-Code/README.md

 - Whitebox Tools

 ### Machine Spec
 This was run on an iMac with a 3.8 GHz 8-Core Intel Core i7 processor and 128GB of RAM.
-I used R Version 4.4.0 (2024-04-24)
+We used R Version 4.4.0 (2024-04-24)

 ### Code Summary